ALiangLiang/Counter-for-Messenger/README.md

 Read the [contribution guide](.github/CONTRIBUTING.md) for more detailed information.

 If you're technically-savvy, you can use our [beta version](https://chrome.google.com/webstore/detail/flkejcheidpcclcdokndihmnlejfabil) and help us find bugs before they're released to the public.

+### 🌎 Translation

+Welcome every language support.
+Help your countryman to use this application.
+Ref [CONTRIBUTING - Working with translations](.github/CONTRIBUTING.md#working-with-translations)

 ## 📣 Declaration